chansey97/experiments/README.md

-# chr_playground
+# Experiments
-Explorations of logic programming in Constraint Handling Rules (CHR).

-P.s.
 You should probably not care about this repository.
 It just contains some of my personal attempts, which may not work for you.